ACCOLADES AND AWARDS

 - For the fourth year in a row, HSU has been named a “Cool School” by the Sierra Club magazine’s annual ranking of sustainability among North America’s greenest colleges and universities.

-Humboldt State University, the northernmost campus in the California State University system, which overlooks Humboldt Bay, is surrounded by an amazing natural environment of redwood forests, pristine coastline and wild rivers.
+Humboldt State University, which overlooks Humboldt Bay, is surrounded by an amazing natural environment of redwood forests, pristine coastline, and wild rivers.
 Located in the progressive city of Arcata, 270 miles north of San Francisco, HSU students live and learn in a setting that is free of smog, traffic jams, and overcrowding.

-HSU boasts 51 majors and 69 minors as well as numerous graduate, credential, and certificate programs.
-Most class sizes are small; typical undergraduate class size is 29 students, with a student-faculty ratio of 23:1, for the 8000 enrolled.
+Most class sizes are small; typical undergraduate class size is 29 students, with a student-faculty ratio of 23:1.
 At HSU, students have an opportunity to build one-on-one relationships with their professors, who are some of the leading educators and researchers in their fields, and with their guidance, can experience hands-on learning, develop critical thinking skills, and cultivate a passion for knowledge.
 HSU students are part of a close-knit campus community that cares about their success, and which is committed to social justice, sustainability, and to protection of the environment.